VadimRaitses/SpringBootTest/README.md

   -H 'content-type: application/json' \
   -d '{"email":"test","password":"test"}'

- in response appear this header authorization Bearer aabbccdd_ee
+ In response will appear authorization header with jwt token, which should be copied to other requst headers for authorization
+ "Authorization":"Bearer aabbccdd_ee"

- * Next steps
+## Next steps
  you can also check your user with current response token curl -X GET \
   http://localhost:8080/account/ \